eacton/CAGEF/Lesson_1/Lesson1.md

 ```
 ## [1] "archaea"  "bacteria" "virus"
 ```

 Note that the first character object in the data frame is 'bacteria', however, the first factor level is archaea.
-R by default puts factor levels in alphabetical order.
+R by default puts factor levels in _alphabetical order_.
 This can cause problems if we aren't aware of it.
 Always check to make sure your factor levels are what you expect.
 With factors, we can deal with our character levels directly, or their numeric equivalents.
 Factors are extremely useful for performing group calculations as we will see later in the course.

 ```r